thegatesdev/maze-generator/README.md

 # maze-generator

-Basic maze generator.
-Converted C++ implementation from jochembroekhoff.
+Basic 2d maze generator using random.
+Inspired by the C++ implementation from jochembroekhoff.

-Generates a 2d grid with FILLED or EMPTY state.
+Uses an array of BitSet to represent the maze, each location in the maze has a filled (1) or empty (0) state.